begomez/FlutterCatalog/README.md

 - The ordering criterias are supposed to be fixed, so they are stored in the app (as opposed to being fetched dynamically).
 For a production ready app they should be dynamic so we can change them without redeploying to the app stores.
+Ordering criterias implemented:

+* price asc
+* price desc
+* bike categ
+* bike name

 - The bike types are supposed to be fixed, so they are stored in the app (as opposed to being fetched dynamically).
+Bike types included:

+* electric
+* city
+* mountain

+- The filters are implemented dinamically.
+Data filters available:

+* by max price
+* by bike type
+* by frame size

 - Considering that in a production environment the catalog would contain hundreds/thousands of items, filtering and ordering should be implemented in the backend to avoid performance issues.